 • Weak pulse;

-To eliminate the overdose, it is necessary to inject deferoxamine intravenously and carry out symptomatic treatment, aimed at maintaining the functioning of vital organs and systems.
+To eliminate an overdose, deferoxamine must be administered intravenously and symptomatic treatment, aimed at maintaining the functioning of vital organs and systems.

 Interaction with other drugs

 Ferrum Lek cannot be used simultaneously in the form of injections and syrup or tablets.
-Therefore, after the last injection, you can start taking Ferrum Lek or another iron preparation by mouth at least five days later.
+Therefore, after the last injection, you can start taking Ferrum Lek or another iron supplement orally at least five days later.

-The introduction of solutions intravenously or intramuscularly simultaneously with the intake of drugs from the group ACE inhibitors(for example, Enalapril and others) enhances the side effects of Ferrum Leka.
+Administration of solutions intravenously or intramuscularly simultaneously with taking drugs from the group ACE inhibitors(for example, Enalapril, etc.) increases the side effects of Ferrum Leka.

-Children under 12 years of age should only be given Ferrum Lek in syrup form, since this dosage form allows you to accurately measure a small dosage of the drug, necessary for the child...
-The tablets contain a relatively high dosage of iron - 100 mg, which cannot be accurately divided into parts and given to the child only the required amount.
+Children under 12 years of age should be given Ferrum Lek only in syrup form, since this dosage form allows you to accurately measure a small dosage of the drug, necessary for the child.
+The tablets contain a relatively high dose of iron - 100 mg, which cannot be accurately divided into parts and given to the child only the required amount.

-The syrup can be used to treat anemia in children from birth, that is, the drug is suitable for both infants and older babies.
-Intramuscular and intravenous injections Ferrum Lek can only be used in children over 4 months old and weighing more than 5 kg.
-Injection of iron solutions in children weighing less than 5 kg can lead to severe allergic reactions fatal.
+The syrup can be used to treat anemia in children from birth, that is, the drug is suitable for both infants and older children.
+Intramuscular and intravenous injections of Ferrum Lek can only be used in children over 4 months old and weighing more than 5 kg.
+Injection of iron solutions in children weighing less than 5 kg can lead to severe allergic reactions with fatal outcome.

-The syrup and tablets should be given to the child during or immediately after a meal.
-If the child refuses to drink the solution due to subjective unpleasant taste, then the syrup the required amount of syrup can be dissolved in water or any other non-alcoholic beverage other than tea and milk.
-Perfect for dissolving Ferrum Lek syrup compotes, fruit drinks, vegetable or fruit juices, etc. It is recommended to choose the drink that the child loves.
+Syrup and tablets should be given to the child during or immediately after meals.
+If a child refuses to drink the solution due to subjective bad taste, then the required amount of syrup can be dissolved in water or any other non-alcoholic drink, except tea and milk.
+Compotes, fruit drinks, vegetable or fruit juices, etc. are perfect for dissolving Ferrum Lek syrup.
+It is recommended to choose the drink that your child likes.

-If the child calmly drinks the syrup without dilution in the drink, then after taking the medicine, he must be given it to drink.
+If the child calmly drinks the syrup without diluting it in a drink, then after taking the medicine he must be given it to drink.
 You can also use any drink other than milk and tea for this, as they impair the absorption of iron into the bloodstream in the intestines.

-Babies are given syrup by dissolving it in sweet water, juice or formula for baby food.
-The medicine is usually given after the child has eaten at least a little, since taking Ferrum Lek on an empty stomach will cause severe and unpleasant irritation of the gastric mucosa in the baby.
+Infants are given syrup by dissolving it in sweet water, juice or baby formula.
+The medicine is usually given after the child has eaten at least a little, since taking Ferrum Leka on an empty stomach will cause severe and unpleasant irritation of the gastric mucosa in the infant.

-Ferrum Lek instruction for children - how to take
+Instructions for Ferrum Lek for children - how to take

-Dosages of the drug for children over 12 years old are the same as for adults.
-And in children under 12 years old, various forms of the drug are used only for the treatment of anemia and latent iron deficiency, but not for prevention.
+Dosages of the drug for children over 12 years of age are the same as for adults.
+And in children under 12 years of age, various forms of the drug are used only for the treatment of anemia and latent iron deficiency, but not for prevention.

-For babies (children from birth to one year old), Ferrum Lek is given in the form of a syrup only for the treatment of anemia, 2.5 - 5 ml per day.
-Treatment is continued until the hemoglobin level rises to normal values.
+For infants (children from birth to one year), Ferrum Lek is given in syrup form only for the treatment of anemia, 2.5 - 5 ml per day.
+Treatment is continued until the hemoglobin level rises to normal levels.

-• Anemia- 5-10 ml per day until the blood hemoglobin level is normalized.
-After increasing the hemoglobin level to the norm, continue taking Ferrum Lek at 2.5 - 5 ml per day for 1 - 2 months;
+• Anemia– 5–10 ml per day until the blood hemoglobin level normalizes.
+After the hemoglobin level has increased to normal, continue taking Ferrum Leka 2.5 - 5 ml per day for 1 - 2 months;

 • Hidden iron deficiency – 2.5 – 5 ml per day for 1 – 3 months.